Telling Our Stories: Kati Kleber, BSN, RN, CCRN

 “People trust what nurses have to say,” she says.
 “So when a nurse posts something to Twitter or Facebook about the various chemicals in sunblock, or how canned tomatoes contain BPA, or that dietary consumption of cholesterol is no longer linked to poor outcomes, people listen.”

 Kati understands the necessity of staying current in her field.
-She recently received her CCRN certification in 2015 and is now pursuing her Master’s of Science in Nursing Education.
-She says she loves to talk shop and interact with her fellow nurses and physician colleagues.
+She received her CCRN certification in 2015 and is now pursuing her Master’s of Science in Nursing Education.
+She says she loves to talk shop and interact with her fellow nurses and physician colleagues, especially online.
 A sense of obligation to her online audience drives her to stay informed about nursing and healthcare.
 She says her favorite articles are published in AACN’s Critical Care Nurse, as well as the American Journal of Critical Care.

 “I follow various people that I believe are reputable and share valuable information.
-I like the Centers for Disease Control, Harvard and Stanford Health, CNN Health, NBC Health, Tim Ferriss, Scrubs magazine and various professional organizations.
+I like the Centers for Disease Control, Harvard and Stanford Health, Cleveland Clinic, Mayo, STAT News, the American Nurses Association and, of course, AACN.

 “Nursing and research changes so frequently,” she says, “and it’s essential that you’re aware of the newest and best practices around the country so you can bring that to your bedside, STAT!
 We don’t need to wait a year to go to another conference to hear what the top hospitals are doing; we can do that by reading articles, the monthly publications and email updates.
 I especially appreciate the updates regarding legislation, because when we nurses talk in Washington — people listen!
 This is evident in the many events which occurred this past year regarding the Affordable Care Act.”

 Her First Love